-- railway station.
-Identify and explain the type of retail referred here? - Q.7 Sanjeev trades in open rented places.
+- Q. 1 Which shops deal in specific line products? - Q.2 Rohit displays lots of magazines on a busy street corner near the railway station.
+Identify and explain the type of retail referred here? - Q.3 Sanjeev trades in open rented places.
 The moment the opportunity of making profit at a particular place get diminished, he changes his place of trade.
-Identify the type of itinerant trader Sanjeev is. - Q. 8 Mention any two fixed shop large scale retailers.
+Identify the type of itinerant trader Sanjeev is. - Q.4 Why is there no loss due to bad debts in chain stores? - Q.5 What is integrated GST (IGST)?